McGlennons Solicitors -Terms of Business

 When we first take instructions from you, we will confirm our advice in relation to what the legal costs may be.

-Most instructions are taken for a fixed fee, in particular house or flat conveyancing, wills and Probate.
+Most instructions are taken for a fixed fee, in particular house or flat conveyancing, Wills and Probate and straightforward divorce applications.
 However, sometimes work is undertaken which was not anticipated at the start, or problems arise that were not expected when we originally agreed the fee.
+Please note our charges are given as an estimate on the basis of details presently known and on the assumption that the transaction will not prove to be substantially more complex or time consuming than expected.

-- In Compromise Agreements where there is a need to negotiate with the employer
+- In Settlement Agreements where there is a need to negotiate with the employer;

 Unless a fixed fee is agreed (and there is no additional work element) our costs are based on a fair and reasonable sum for the work and responsibility undertaken.
 Mainly this is by reference to the time spent working on the file and the seniority of the person working, the number of letters or emails written, or telephone calls made or received.
 Time may be spent in many ways, for instance in attending upon you, drafting any necessary documents or forms or considering the same, travel and considering what action may be needed from time to time during the conduct of the matter.
 In Probate cases a value element is added.
 This is based on all of the estate and is in accordance with guidelines set out by the Solicitors Regulation Authority.